 Project Nova is operated by staff with a blend of experience from the armed forces, Criminal Justice System and charities.
 Our staff are skilled at engaging with veterans to understand their experience of military service, their lives before they joined the armed forces, and their transition back to civilian life.
 Project Nova undertakes a needs assessment for each individual and puts in place specialist support from a network of military charities and other organisations.
 We then keep in touch ensuring that the veterans we support have an ongoing connection, checking in and resolving issues when they occur.

-Project Nova works in partnership with Police Forces and NHS Liaison and Diversion who refer veterans to our service:
+Project Nova works in partnership with organisations who refer veterans to our service:

 - Norfolk and Suffolk Police & Crime Commissioner